Greene County Foundation

 Suzanne started with the Foundation in 2011 and serves as the Financial Director, providing day to day oversight of 75+ Foundation funds, payroll, accounts payable and accounts receivable.
 As a life-long resident of Jasonville, she attended Indiana State University and studied accounting.
 Suzanne served for 9 years in the utilities department of the City of Jasonville, worked for American Airlines, and worked for the Indiana State University Foundation with endowments and scholarships.
 Suzanne has several years of experience and course work in accounting.

 Brandon is the newest member to join the staff of the Greene County Foundation, taking on the role of Program Manager.
 A graduate of Indiana State University, Brandon holds a Master’s Degree in Business Administration, as well as a Bachelor’s Degree in Music Business Administration.
 Brandon is also an active musician, and enjoys teaching guitar lessons in his free time; he is also an avid fan of music, film, and literature.
 Brandon resides in Jasonville with his family, and is very excited to join the staff of the Foundation and help make Greene County a better place!

 Board of Directors

-Kevin Kramer – President
+Kevin Kramer – Treasurer